-HANC is a Modern Orthodox Day school of 300 students in West Hempstead, NY. in its third year as a participant in our External Coach Program, after having participated in our Internal Coach Program since 2008.
-Being in its eighth year receiving Hidden Sparks teacher training services, and now having seven faculty members trained has allowed Hidden Sparks principles to seep deeply into every area of the school.
-According to Barbara Deutsch, Associate Principal, “ [External Coach] Dr. Sara Reichman is a unique gift.
+HANC is a Modern Orthodox Day school of 300 students in West Hempstead, NY which has participated intensively in Hidden Sparks programs since 2008.
+Having much of their faculty trained by a Hidden Sparks coach has allowed Hidden Sparks principles to seep deeply into every area of the school.
+According to Barbara Deutsch, Associate Principal, “ Coach] Dr. Sara Reichman is a unique gift.
 She is helping HANC faculty to collaborate using a common language and create an environment where children can grow emotionally and academically.”

 Spotlight on Schools: Hebrew Academy of Nassau County

 Highlights of Impact on faculty:

 - Mrs. Deutsch: “As a result of Hidden Sparks, we now use a collaborative model in almost all decision making, have implemented peer level mentoring, and use the case study approach when we grapple with a problem.
 We are also very focused on learning styles, particularly our own, when trying to figure out how to help a child.
 HANC now has a feeling of partnership and ownership when addressing issues affecting school climate and student welfare.”

 - Faculty members credit Coach Dr. Sara Reichman with encouraging them to collaborate and draw on each other’s’ knowledge and describe instances where they now meet each other in the hallway, asking each other “can you ‘Hidden Sparks’ this for me?”, when they are experiencing difficulties.